-E. Timely Warnings and Disclosure Required by Law and Federal Statistical Reporting Obligations and Campus Crime Statistics Act (Clery Act), the College must issue timely warnings for incidents reported to them that pose a serious or ongoing threat to the campus community.
+E. Timely Warnings and Disclosure Required by Law and Federal Statistical Reporting Obligations

+Parties reporting sexual assault, domestic violence, dating violence, and/or stalking should be aware that under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), the College must issue timely warnings for incidents reported to them that pose a serious or ongoing threat to the campus community.
 The College will ensure that a complainant's name and other identifying information is not disclosed while still providing enough information for community members to make safety decisions in light of any serious or ongoing threat.
 Additionally, the College will not include the names of complainants, respondents, or other identifying information in publicly available reports that are compiled as required by the Clery Act.